Tag: Paul

 Do the right thing!
 Then, do the next right thing!
 If there is a question of what the right thing is?
 You’ll just know.
 Right?
 Sounds completely rational.
 You’ll just know.

 Except it doesn’t always (or even often for many) work that way.
 Many times awe-inspiring stories are told of how God answered prayers or provided guidance.
-If it hasn’t worked for you, yes, perhaps your prayer needs some work.
+If it hasn’t worked for you, yes, perhaps your life needs some work.
 On the other hand, perhaps God is expecting you to work it through yourself.

-Moses and Paul are great examples to look at.
+Moses and are great examples to look at.
 They are also not.

 Both Moses and Paul are powerfully connected to God.
 Although the tell us all the high and powerful points.
 They also don’t tell us the times between.